 Whatever your expectations, a major component to creating quality finished recordings in a home environment is controlling the acoustics.
-To really do things right, it starts with the construction of the room.
-The proper angles of the walls and ceiling, the proper dimensions, state-ofthe-art acoustical room treatments placed in the appropriate places - these are but a few of the things that set a professional studio apart from your rehearsal space and bedroom.
+To really do things right, it starts with the construction of the room, including the proper angles of the walls and ceiling, the proper room dimensions, and state-of-the-art acoustical room treatments placed in the appropriate places.
+These are but a few of the things that set a professional studio apart from your rehearsal space and bedroom.